 Each country in Europe is free to set their own fees for doctorates and other degrees.
 However, EU member countries must charge the same fees to citizens of other EU countries as they do to their own students.

 The following countries are part of the European Union:

-Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Spain, Sweden and the United Kingdom.
+Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Spain and Sweden.

 Other international students may pay more to study in Europe, but this isn’t always the case.
 Some countries actually charge no fees to any PhD students, regardless of nationality.
 You can find out more in the individual guides above.

 Eligibility for PhD funding in Europe is usually the same as your fee status.
 If you pay the same fees as a local student, you will normally be able to access the same funding (such as student loans or other bursaries).
 It’s always worth checking this, however.

 PhD students in Europe also have the potential to benefit from wider funding schemes such as Erasmus+ or MSCA scholarships.
 These are usually focussed on student mobility and research collaboration between universities in different countries.